-Generally, Part I must be completed for any tax year for which the property and casualty insurance company files Schedule M-3.
-Check boxes (1) Non-consolidated return, (2) Consolidated return (Form 1120-PC only), (3) Mixed 1120/L/PC group, and (4) Dormant subsidiaries schedule attached, as appropriate.
+Part I must be completed for any tax year for which the property and casualty insurance company files Schedule M-3.
+Check either box (1) Non-consolidated return, (2) Consolidated return (Form 1120-PC only), or (3) Mixed 1120/L/PC group, as applicable.
+In addition, check box (4) Dormant subsidiaries schedule attached, if applicable.